When your organization has multiple Google Workspace editions, your organization has a combination of users with

 Managing usersI want to move a few users between editions.
 How do I do this?

 Supported editions for this feature: Frontline Standard; Business Plus; Enterprise Standard and Enterprise Plus; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; Enterprise Essentials Plus; G Suite Business.
 Compare your edition

 Example: Devices audit log

 Supported editions for this feature: Frontline Standard; Business Plus; Enterprise Standard and Enterprise Plus; Education Standard and Education Plus; G Suite Business; Cloud Identity Premium.
 Compare your edition

 You won't see data for users with Business Starter and Standard licenses.

 Example: Drive sharing policy

-If some users in an organization have G Suite Enterprise licenses and an administrator configures an organizational unit to allow sharing to users in whitelisted domains, all users in that organizational unit can share Google Drive items to users in the whitelisted domains.
+If some users in an organization have Enterprise edition licenses and an administrator configures an organizational unit to allow sharing to users in whitelisted domains, all users in that organizational unit can share Google Drive items to users in the whitelisted domains.

-If you turned on automatic licensing for one of your G Suite editions, a restored user automatically gets a license for that edition, if one is available.
+If you turned on automatic licensing for one of your Google Workspace editions, a restored user automatically gets a license for that edition, if one is available.
 As a result, the user might get a license that’s different from the one they had before they were deleted.